eduvergara/FullStackOpen/part2/phonebook/README.md

 .
 ├── src                     # Contains all the source code for the application.
 │   ├── components          # Reusable React components.
-│   ├── pages               # React components for different pages or views.
 │   ├── services            # API service functions using Axios.
 │   ├── App.jsx             # Main application component.
 │   └── index.jsx           # Entry point for the React application.